KM-RoBoTa/KMR_dxl/README.md

 # KMR_dxl

-Library for the easy use of dynamixel motors.
+Library for an easy use of Dynamixel motors. \n
+It abstracts the hardware (no need to concern yourself with memory addresses) and automates the creation of reading/writing handlers (automatically assigns indirect address reading/writing). \n

+It works with Dynamixel's **protocol 2**.

 Dependencies:
 - dynamixel API